askonline/react-with-node-mysql/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.</p>

 <p>The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!</p>
+Your app is ready to be deployed!</p> d